nextflow-io/nextflow/docs/aws.md

 When using {ref}`wave-page` and {ref}`fusion-page`, the AWS command line tool is not needed for task containers or the underlying EC2 instances when running Nextflow on AWS Batch.
 See the {ref}`fusion-page` documentation for more details.
 :::

-The [AWS CLI tool](https://aws.amazon.com/cli) should be installed in your custom AMI using a self-contained package manager such as [Conda](https://conda.io).
+The [AWS CLI](https://aws.amazon.com/cli) should be installed in your custom AMI using a self-contained package manager such as [Conda](https://conda.io).
 That way, you can control which version of Python is used by the AWS CLI (which is written in Python).

 If you don't use Conda, the `aws` command will attempt to use the version of Python that is installed in the container, and it won't be able to find the necessary dependencies.